hexdump/dotfiles/uma-config/tor-and-firefox-config/README.md

 ### General

 Enable `When you open a link in a new tab, switch to it immediately`.
 Disable the default browser check.
+Set the downloads path to a downloads folder in your home folder.

 ### Home